-This project was part of ‘The Library of Lost Books’ and took place with and within Birmingham Library at a dramatic and controversial time of evolution in its history.
+This project was part of ‘The Library of Lost Books’ and took place with and within the Birmingham Library at a dramatic and controversial time in its history.
 As the old building disappeared and its contents were rehoused (or pulped), what remained was transferred to a new building.
 This new building is the largest public cultural space in Europe and the largest regional library in Europe.

 ‘The Library of Lost Books’ was curated by by Susan Kruse and shown at The Pavilion, Birmingham Library, 2013